 “Every game, you should play like your last, but this game, I plan to just beast mode non-stop.
 All brakes, no gas, but no bad blood with Torch.
 I wish them all success,” he finished.

 Cape Fear will be looking to repeat as champions in the AAL, but it won’t be easy.
-The Richmond Roughriders (Arena Pro Football champions) and Vermont Bucks (Can-Am Indoor champions) are also members of the league.
+The Richmond Roughriders (Arena Pro Football champions) are also members of the league.
 Verrett believes that Richmond will be the biggest competition to Cape Fear when it comes to repeating.

 “They have the tools, the staff, the owners, the players, coaches and the fans,” he praised the Roughriders.
 “They are very talented and aggressive team, but I love that type of stuff I love to battle and fight.”

-The American Arena League kicks off their season on March 17 with multiple games.
-Triangle is on bye to start the season and will not play their first home game until April 7 against the Georgia Doom.
+The American Arena League kicked off their season on March 17 with multiple games.
+Triangle was on bye to start the season and will not play their first home game until April 7 against the Georgia Doom.
 Cape Fear opens with the High Country Grizzlies on March 31.

 The league will play a 12-week schedule with playoffs being played the weekend of June 23 and the title game being played on Saturday, June 30.